pwwang/pipen/docs/command-line-tool.md

 ```

 ## Clean processes
-If you run `pyppl-cli clean`, it will list all processes, and prompt you whether to remove the old processes with the same id and tag.
+If you run `pyppl clean`, it will list all processes, and prompt you whether to remove the old processes with the same id and tag.
-You can run `pyppl-cli clean -f` to clean the processes without prompt.
+You can run `pyppl clean -f` to clean the processes without prompt.